Find Cheap Auto Insurance Quotes in Your Area

 - $60,000 of bodily injury liability coverage per accident

 - $25,000 of liability coverage for property damage per accident

-Period 1: While you are using a ridesharing app and looking for someone to pick up, Texas requires you to have increased levels of liability coverage:
+Period 1: While you are using a ridesharing app and waiting for someone to request a ride, Texas requires you to have increased levels of liability coverage:

 - $50,000 of bodily injury liability coverage per person injured in an accident